hatapitk/libvoikko-web-demos/README.md

-# libvoikko-web-demos
+# How to use Voikko in web applications

-Demonstrations of using libvoikko in web applications
+* json-libvoikko-demo.html: demonstrates the use of libvoikko in JavaScript applications.
+See <a href="http://www.puimula.org/htp/testing/js-libvoikko/js-libvoikko-demo.html">runnable installation of this demo</a>.